CWD Surveillance Zone

 • Carcass Transportation Restrictions

-• Carcasses or high-risk parts of deer harvested within the 8-county CWD Surveillance Zone may not be taken outside of the zone.
-Only de-boned meat, antlers, antlers attached to a clean skull cap, a clean skull, clean teeth, hides and finished taxidermy products may be taken out of the CWD Surveillance Zone.
+• Carcasses or high-risk parts of deer harvested within a CWD Surveillance Zone may not be taken outside of the zone.
+Only de-boned meat, antlers, antlers attached to a clean skull cap, a clean skull, clean teeth, hides and finished taxidermy products may be taken out of a CWD Surveillance Zone.

 • Prohibition of the Rehabilitation of Cervids

-• The rehabilitation of deer or any other cervid in the surveillance zone is prohibited.
+• The rehabilitation of deer or any other cervid in a CWD Surveillance Zone is prohibited.

 • Any cervid currently being rehabilitated must be released (per 301 KAR 2:075 release requirements) within the county in which rehabilitation took place.

-All deer harvested within the CWD Surveillance Zone counties on Nov.
+All deer harvested within Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, and McCracken counties on Nov.
 9-11, Nov.
 16-17, and Nov.
 23-24 (weekends during modern gun season, plus the Monday after opening weekend) must be brought to a staffed CWD check station or a CWD Sample Drop-off site.
-Only sample drop-off sites in the CWD Surveillance Zone may be used for deer taken within the zone.
+Only sample drop-off sites within this CWD Surveillance Zone may be used for deer taken within the zone.
 CWD testing is free of charge.
+Mandatory check stations are not in effect for the CWD Surveillance Zone in Breckinridge, Hardin, and Meade counties.

 Choose Your Preferred Mandatory Check Station